 One of the most common causes of annular tears is age.
 As the body gets older, the fibers can begin to break down due to daily wear and tear.
 This is known as disc degeneration, and its effects can be seen as early as 30 years old in many cases.
 As these discs wear down, certain motions can stress the discs and cause them to become torn if they are repeated over and over.

 Annular tears can also occur due to a traumatic injury.
 In these cases, a certain movement places so much strain on the intervertebral disc that it is torn immediately.
-This is commonly seen in high impact sports, such as gymnastics and football, but can also occur from weight lifting and other intense activities.
+This is commonly seen in high impact sports, such as gymnastics and football, but can also occur from weight lifting and other activities like golf.